reactive/data-client/docs/guides/jsonp.md

+---
-# Cross-orgin requests with JSONP
+title: Cross-orgin requests with JSONP
+---
 ```tsx
 import jsonp from 'superagent-jsonp';
 import { Resource } from 'rest-hooks';